Bulk-boundary correspondence for interacting Floquet systems in two dimensions: General theory of flows

 Using these two identities it is easy to see that $\Omega_{A,B}^C(\{U(t)\})$ is independent of the choice of $A, B, C$.
 Indeed, the fact that $\Omega_{A,B}^C(\{U(t)\})$ doesn't depend on $C$ follows from Eq.~(\ref{totflow2}) since the second term $\Omega_{A,B}^{C'}(\{U(t)\})$ is manifestly independent of $C$ and the two terms sum to zero.
 Likewise, to see that $\Omega_{A,B}^C(\{U(t)\})$ doesn't depend on $A, B$, notice that (\ref{flowC}) implies that $\Omega_{A,B}^C(\{U(t)\})$ doesn't change if we modify $A, B$ outside of $C$.
 By the same logic, (\ref{totflow2}) and (\ref{flowC}) together tell us that $\Omega_{A,B}^C(\{U(t)\})$ doesn't change if we modify $A, B$ outside of $C'$.
 Combining these two observations we see that $\Omega_{A,B}^C(\{U(t)\})$ doesn't change under any modification of $A, B$.

-In addition this identity tells us that $\Omega_{A,B}^{C}(\{U(t)\})$ must be invariant under any deformation of $U(t)$ that is far away from $C'$.
+In addition Eq.~(\ref{totflow2}) tells us that $\Omega_{A,B}^{C}(\{U(t)\})$ must be invariant under any deformation of $U(t)$ that is far away from $C'$.
 It is also invariant under any deformation of $U(t)$ far away from $C$ by definition, so it is invariant under any local deformations of $U(t)$, as long as $C$ and $C'$ are sufficiently far separated.

 We now derive the two identities (\ref{totflow2}) and (\ref{flowC}).
 To begin, we claim that

 as long as the regions $C, C'$ are sufficiently large.
 To see this, first suppose that $U(t)$ is an FDLU (rather than an LGU).
 In that case, Corollary~\ref{corollary2} implies that we can remove all the gates from $U(t)$ except for those near the intersection of the boundaries of $A$ and $B$.
 In particular this means we can remove all the gates from $U(t)$ except for those supported in $C$ and $C'$, implying Eq.~(\ref{Uccprimeid}) in this case.
 More generally, for any $U(t)$ that is generated by the time evolution of a local Hamiltonian $H(t)$, we can always \emph{approximate} $U(t)$ by an FDLU with arbitrarily small error.
 Hence (\ref{Uccprimeid}) must hold up to this error.
 We expect that this error vanishes exponentially in the separation between $C$ and $C'$, so (\ref{Uccprimeid}) becomes exact in the limit of large $A, B, C$.